Embed Inc PIC Programmers Host Protocol Specification

 responses must still be followed.
 If flow control is implemented

-at the protocol level, then the ACK byte must be sent by the
+at the protocol level, then the ACK byte must be sent by the device

-must be sent before the response bytes of any other command.
+sent before the response bytes of any other command.

 If the command response is variable length, then a particular